Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/README.rst

 Modelling methodology and results
 ==============================
 Rather than a traditional model report this repository serves as the detailed documentation of the modelling process.
-`The final report with the interpretation of the modelling process and results is available in the repo <todo>`_. #todo The modelling process was broadly undertaken in the following steps; each step has its own readme document detailing its methodology and, where applicable, the results of the step:
+`The final report with the interpretation of the modelling process and results is available in the repo <>`_. #todo The modelling process was broadly undertaken in the following steps; each step has its own readme document detailing its methodology and, where applicable, the results of the step: